Gouzi001/NOWIN11/README.md

-These scripts are for everyone who's happy with their stable, working Windows 10 system — and tired of being nagged to upgrade or shown ads for things they never asked for.
+This scripts are for everyone who's happy with their stable, working Windows 10 system — and tired of being nagged to upgrade or shown ads for things they never asked for.
 No nags.
 No telemetry.
 No forced updates..

 🔧 WIN10NUUPDATE.ps1 — Windows 10 Update Suppression Script